K-Manojkumar-4/Hospital-Management-System/README.md

 `HTML` · `CSS` · `PHP` · `JavaScript` · `Python` · `SQL` · AI/ML techniques for predictive modules

+## Prerequisites
+- PHP 7.4+ with the mysqli extension
+- MySQL or MariaDB
+- Composer (for PHPMailer, already vendored — only needed if you want to update dependencies)
+- A local server stack: XAMPP/WAMP/MAMP, or PHP's built-in server
+- Python 3.9+ and pip (only for the /chatbot module)

 ## 🏗️ Architecture

 The system is organized into role-specific portals sitting on a shared PHP/MySQL backend, with Python-based ML services handling prediction and chatbot inference, integrated via API calls from the PHP layer.